 The Withdrawal Process

 It is the student’s responsibility to withdraw from course(s) if they cannot meet the requirements of the course.
-Students who stop attending class without officially withdrawing risk receiving a punitive grade for the course (WF).
+Students who stop attending class without officially withdrawing will be administratively dropped from the class.

 To officially begin the withdrawal process, notify the Enrollment Management Office of your intent.
 The student may email them at email@example.com or they may visit Student Services where they will be given an official withdrawal form to complete, sign and date.
 The Financial Aid Office will use the date you sign the form or the date your e mail is received as the official withdrawal date.
 Withdrawal dates may also be established when an instructor reports a student as withdrawn.
 In this case, the student’s last day of attendance will be used to determine the percent earned.